 - B6: This is the date of manufacture of the vessel.

-If you have a HIN on your Jon boat, it will make things convenient for you in case you want to register your boat.
+Having a HIN on your Jon boat will make things convenient if you want to register your boat.

 If not, things will get a little more tricky.
 In some cases, the cost of titling and registering a Jon boat may far exceed what the Jon boat itself costs.